hackerzhuli/unity-code/docs/NativeMessagingProtocol.md

 ```

 Notes for GetUnityState:
-- Even if there is no request, if Unity state change is detected, the client will get the message.
+- Even if there is no request, if Unity state change is detected, the client will still get the message, note that whether Hot Reload is enabled is not reliable, because a new Hot Reload for Unity process will not be detected unless requested (for performance reasons)
-- If client needs to know if Hot Reload for Unity is enabled, client must send the request
+- If a client wants to know whether Hot Reload is enabled for sure, it must send the request.
-- Checking process state can be slow, expect it to take 100ms
+- Detecting processes can be slow, it can take up to 100ms.